 21. Optimize your page speed

-Google reported that the page loading speed is an important SEO ranking factor.
-As per the assessment of 5.2 million websites, you can enhance the site loading speed simply by shifting to a faster host, removing third party scripts, and reducing the total size of your page.
+Google reported that page loading speed is an important SEO ranking factor.
+As per the assessment of 5.2 million websites, you can enhance the site loading speed simply by shifting to a faster host, removing third-party scripts, and reducing the total size of your page.

 The bottom line

 We hope that you found this guide on on-page SEO helpful.
-By focusing on little things, you can make your website rank higher and increase your CTR.
+Focusing on little things can make your website rank higher and increase your CTR.

 While you’re optimizing your site for on-page SEO, we believe that you’d also like to improve your social media management.
-If you are having social accounts on multiple platforms and are struggling to manage all of them together, a social media scheduling tool can help you do the task with ease.
+If you have social accounts on multiple platforms and are struggling to manage all of them together, a social media scheduling tool can help you do the task with ease.
 Meanwhile, Check out one of the best free Hootsuite alternatives.

 RecurPost is one such tool that offers an Instagram, Facebook, LinkedIn, Twitter, and GMB post scheduler.
-You can create and schedule months of content in advance, use the social inbox to monitor and manage notifications, create recurring schedules, add unlimited content libraries, and practically sort your one week of social media efforts in one hour, or upload in bulk with social media bulk scheduling!
+You can create and schedule auto tweet months of content in advance, use the social inbox to monitor and manage notifications, create recurring schedules, add unlimited content libraries, practically sort your one week of social media efforts in one hour, or upload in bulk with social media bulk scheduling!
 RecurPost is yet another one of the Post Planner Alternatives, with features like Customize captions for each social network, Pause and Resume Social Accounts, White label reposts, and more.